-- 8. Regulations I.1 through I.6 apply to any Hockey Canada School with Residence with the following exceptions: - Registered Teams at a Hockey Canada School With Residence shall only be allowed to compete in Regional or National Championships in the U18 Division; - b) All players attending and residing at a Hockey Canada School With Residence are eligible to register with any Team at that school, including U18 Teams competing for Regional or National Championships.
+- 28. Regulations I.3-I.5, I.8 and I.10-I.12 apply equally to Hockey Canada Schools With Residence. - 29.
+The U18 Division is the only Division in which Hockey Canada School With Residence Teams are permitted to compete in Regional and National Championships involving non-school teams. - 30.
+All players attending and residing at a Hockey Canada School With Residence are eligible to register with any Team at that school, including U18 Teams competing for a Regional or National Championship.